tdworowy/kindle_highlights/md/How_to_Prove_It_(A_Structured_Approach)_(Velleman_Daniel_J).md

       Definition 2.3.2.
 Suppose A is a set.
 The power set of A, denoted P(A), is the set whose elements are all the subsets of A. In other words,

+      A proof of a theorem is simply a deductive argument whose premises are the hypotheses of the theorem and whose conclusion is the conclusion of the theorem.

+      Whenever you make a statement in a proof, it’s important to be sure you know whether it’s an assertion or an assumption.